-The exclusions for bonded particles are generated by grompp for neighboring atoms up to a certain number of bonds away, as defined in the [moleculetype] section in the topology file (see 5.6.1).
-Particles are considered bonded when they are connected by bonds ([bonds] types 1 to 5) or constraints ([constraints] type 1). [bonds] type 5 can be used to create a connection between two atoms without creating an interaction.
-There is a harmonic interaction ([bonds] type 6) which does not connect the atoms by a chemical bond.
-There is also a second constraint type ([constraints] type 2) which fixes the distance, but does not connect the atoms by a chemical bond.
+The exclusions for bonded particles are generated by grompp for neighboring atoms up to a certain number of bonds away, as defined in the [ moleculetype ] section in the topology file (see 5.6.1).
+Particles are considered bonded when they are connected by bonds ([ bonds ] types 1 to 5) or constraints ([ constraints ] type 1). [ bonds ] type 5 can be used to create a connection between two atoms without creating an interaction.
+There is a harmonic interaction ([ bonds ] type 6) which does not connect the atoms by a chemical bond.
+There is also a second constraint type ([ constraints ] type 2) which fixes the distance, but does not connect the atoms by a chemical bond.
+For a complete list of all these interactions see Table 5.4.

-Extra exclusions within a molecule can be added manually in a [exclusions] section.
+Extra exclusions within a molecule can be added manually in a [ exclusions ] section.
 Each line should start with one atom index, followed by one or more atom indices.
 All non-bonded interactions between the first atom and the other atoms will be excluded.